• Skip to primary navigation

 The STEPs can be used all together or individually.
 Because the STEPs are principles, they act as a guide or code of conduct for handlers rather than a law that dictates specific behavior.
 Not every situation calls for using all STEPs together, but the more you practice teaming with your dog, the more you will find yourself using more of them together.
 Using one or a few enhances your teamwork, and with practice, everyone gets better.

-There are three important aspects of volunteer therapy dog work: the handler’s skill, the dog’s manners, and the dog’s personality.
+There are three important aspects of competence in volunteer therapy dog work: the handler’s skill, the dog’s manners, and the dog’s personality.

-1. Handler Skill.
+- Handler Skill.
 There are two primary areas where handlers need skill: handling their animal, and dealing with clients while handling their animal (splitting attention).
 Animal handling for animal-assisted interventions requires quite different skills than do other dog sports and activities.
-Some handler behaviors or cues that are appropriate in other settings are quite inappropriate for AAI.
+Some handler behaviors or cues that are appropriate in other settings are quite inappropriate for animal-assisted services.
 Further, talking and interacting with clients requires one skill set.
 Talking and interacting with clients while effectively handling a dog requires another skill set.
 As you can see, the handler must be able to do two things at once!
-This is where handlers need to implement the STEPs of Teamwork®.
+This is where handlers need to be skilled in the STEPs of Teamwork®.

-2. Dog Manners.
+- Dog Manners.
 The dog must be a very well-mannered dog.
-In general this means sitting when asked, lying down when asked, walking on a loose leash, leaving something alone when asked, staying in place briefly, taking food nicely, and being very, very neutral when meeting another dog.
+In general this means sitting when asked nicely, lying down when asked nicely, walking on a loose leash, leaving something alone when asked nicely, staying in place briefly, and being very, very neutral when meeting another dog.
 If your dog doesn’t already have these basic skills down pat, then take a refresher obedience course.
-(In general, therapy dog training courses teach you how to apply those skills in a visiting situation; they do not teach you those skills.)
+(Good therapy dog training courses teach you how to apply those skills in a visiting situation; they do not teach you those skills.)
 Here is where the style of training can have a dramatic effect: Positive, reward-based training methods show up in your dog’s attitude about you and about people being visited.
-Forcing a dog to visit with people is antithetical to the essence of AAI.
+Forcing a dog to visit with people is antithetical to the essence of animal-assisted services.
 Handlers play a key role in helping therapy dogs be successful with these skills.
 How the handler does this is the difference between a team that inspires confidence and a team that merely gets by.

-3. Dog Personality.
+- Dog Personality.
 Visiting dogs must LOVE all kinds of people and still be under control (see manners, above).
-This means that the dog must be happy (not fearful, stressed, or aroused by) being around people who look and act differently than how you look and act at home.
-During an AAI session, your dog might experience rough handling, peculiar gate or movements of people being visited, angry voices, crowds of people all wanting to pet the dog at once, healthcare equipment, and more.
+This means that the dog must be happy (not fearful, stressed, or overly excited by) being around people who look and act differently than how you look and act at home.
+During an animal-assisted session, your dog might experience rough handling, peculiar gate or movements of people being visited, angry voices, crowds of people all wanting to pet the dog at once, healthcare equipment, and more.
 Personality is not something that can be taught to a dog.
 Your dog either has the personality for this work or he doesn’t.
-We can help dogs feel more comfortable in situations that might be a little anxiety provoking, but we never insist that a dog love being around people in unusual environments when he really doesn’t love that.
+Training can help dogs feel more comfortable in situations that might be a little anxiety provoking, but please never insist that a dog love being around people in unusual environments when he really doesn’t love that.

 Dogs can also change their minds about therapy dog work after being involved for a while.
 Have you ever discovered that a job wasn’t quite the right match for you after being in it?
 The same thing can happen for your dog.
 We must respect our dog’s choice.
 At the same time, handlers can learn techniques to help their dogs de-stress and cope with the stresses of working to avoid burnout.